 Rachel Resuggan is a renowned leader in Allied Health with extensive expertise in clinical governance.

-Working for St John of God Health Care as the Group (National) Manager Allied Health, she is building strong foundations to provide Allied Health professionals with optimum environments in which to deliver excellent care.
+Working for large health care groups, she is building strong foundations to provide Allied Health professionals with optimum environments in which to deliver excellent care.
 Originally a Social Worker by profession Rachel has extensive experience in health, aged care and community services.
 Her passion for Allied Health governance comes from years of leading Allied Health services, including the North Metropolitan Area Health Service in Western Australia, Fiona Stanley Hospital.

 Rachel is the Chairperson for the Catholic Health Australia (CHA) Allied Health Committee and is a member of the Curtin University School of Allied Health Advisory Committee.
 Rachel is a graduate of the AICD course.